Celebrate 20 Years of BringFido! $20 off a $250+ hotel booking with promo code PAWTY

 Snacks, fuel, and fresh fur.
 Photo by Facebook.com/jubitztravelcenter

 While the Jubitz Truck Stop and Travel Center does not have an off-leash area for dogs, there are enough amenities for Fido that he’ll still appreciate the pit stop here.
-Not only does the convenience store offer treats for your pet, but the self-serve Park n Bark Dog Wash is a convenient place to give your pup much-needed bathing while on the go.
-Plus, the dog wash is heated during the cold months to keep your pooch comfy.
-And with the pet-friendly Portlander Inn onsite, you can stay for as much R&R as needed.
+Not only does the convenience store offer treats for your pet, but the self-serve Park n Bark Dog Wash is a convenient place to give your pup a much-needed bath while on the go.
+Plus, the dog wash is heated during the cold months to keep your pooch cozy.
+And with the pet-friendly The Portlander Inn & Marketplace onsite, you can stay for as much R&R as needed.

 Fair Oaks, IN